netzero-labs/netzero-labs/docs/capacity/Powerwall-Capacity.md

 ## Introduction

 [Netzero](https://www.netzero.energy) tracks the capacity of your Powerwall batteries and their degradation over time.
-By connecting directly to your Tesla Gateway or Powerwall+ using the Netzero app, you can obtain diagnostic information, including battery capacity.
-However, connecting to the Gateway requires you to be on your home network and have access to the Gateway password.
-Additionally, Tesla has removed Gateway access for Powerwall 3.
+By connecting directly to your Tesla Gateway or Powerwall 3 using the Netzero app, you can obtain diagnostic information, including battery capacity.
+However, connecting to the Gateway requires you to be on your home network and have access to the Gateway password ([see details](https://docs.netzero.energy/docs/diagnostics/Powerwall2)).
+Additionally, Tesla made diagnostics access harder for Powerwall 3 ([see details](https://docs.netzero.energy/docs/diagnostics/Powerwall3)).
 To address these limitations, Netzero also calculates estimated battery capacity and degradation, providing an alternative way to access this data.

 <img src="estimated-capacity.png" width="300" alt="Estimated Powerwall Capacity" />